apnacrew/boli/README.md

 ### Environment

-You may use any operating system because the following instructions configure your environment through docker, but prefer unix based systems because windows requires a nasty workaround (see steps below).
+You may use *any* operating system because the following instructions configure your environment through docker.
+However, note that Windows Subsystem for Linux (WSL) requires a nasty workaround (see steps below).

 1. #### Start by [installing docker](https://docs.docker.com/install/) if you haven't already